Dishsoapy/Calorie-Calculator/README.md

 This desktop app calculates a users Basal Metabolic Rate (BMR).

 ## Installation
-There is a .exe file readily available so no installation required
+There is a .exe file readily available so no installation is required

 ## Contributions
 It was built using the .NET Framework ver.
 4.8 and Windows Form.NET, so this app will only work on Windows platforms.